Smart Groups, computed locally.

 For Claude Code & Codex on macOS

-iOS 17 + macOS 14 · $0.99 once, no subscription · Mac helper free
+iOS 17 + macOS 14 · $0.99 once, no subscription · Mac helper free · runs on your own Claude or Codex plan

 A look inside